 - The furnace should be set on a level floor.
-It the floor may become damp or wet at times, that furnace should be supported above the floor using a concrete base, bricks, patio blocks, making sure adequate support is available for the furnace. - The furnace should be as centralized as practical with respect to the air distribution system. - Provisions must be made for venting combustion products outdoors through an individual venting system.
+I the floor may become damp or wet at times, the furnace should be supported above the floor using a concrete base, bricks, patio blocks, etc., making sure adequate support is available for the furnace.
+IC-Series counterflow furnaces require use of Combustible Floor Base if installed on combustible surface.
+The Combustible Figor Base is not part of the furnace and must be ordered separately.
+Furnaces approved for installation on combustible flooring shall not be installed directly on carpeting, tile or other combustible material other than wood flooring. - 2.
+The furnace should be as centralized as practical with respect to the air distribution system. - 3.
+Provisions must be made for venting combustion products outdoors through an individual venting system.

 - 4. Provide at least the minimum clearances specified in Figure 1 for fire protection, proper operation and service access.
 These clearances must be permanently maintained.
-The combustion and ventilating air openings in the front of the furnace must never be obstructed. - 5.
-Minimum service clearances must take precedence over fire protection clearances (minimum installation clearances). - All models are approved for a utility room or closet installation. - 7.
+The combustion and ventilating air openings in the front of the furnace must never be obstructed. - Minimum service clearances must take precedence over fire protection clearances (minimum installation clearances). - 6.
+All models are approved for a utility room or closet installation. - 7.
 A gas-fired furnace installed in a residential garage must be installed so that the burners and ignition source are located not less than 18 inches above the floor, and the furnace must be located or protected to avoid physical damage by vehicles. - 8.
 For installation in a manufactured building the furnace should be anchored to the floor and attached to any adjacent structural members by screwing support brackets to the back or sides of the furnace with 1/2" sheet metal screws.